-This list will give you some hints about my roots and of the sources of inspiration, from where Wider Embraces has sprung.
+This page will give you some hints about my roots and of the sources of inspiration, from where Wider Embraces has sprung.

 Cosmology and the vast Universe

 When I was four years old, I was looking at the stars together with my father.
 He told me that no one knew where the universe ended.
 It blew my mind, and since then I’ve tried to understand infinity …

 I’m still struggling with grasping the vastness of the universe, though science has made tremendous progress during my lifetime and today we understand so much more.

 The book The View From the Center of the Universe, by Primack and Abrams, made me feel more at home in our beautiful and vast, complex yet simple physical Universe.
 With the Wider Embraces method – I can become aware of the Embrace of the Universe, I can rest in that Embrace, and I can change perspective, and be the Universe.